cherrypy/cherrypy/sphinx/source/intro/concepts/config.rst

 Request config
 --------------

-Each Request object possesses a single ``request.config`` dict.
+Each Request object possesses a single :attr:`request.config` dict.
 Early in the request process, this dict is populated by merging site config, Application config, and any config acquired while looking up the page handler (see next).
 This dict contains only those config entries which apply to the given request; that is, per-path config.
 Note that when you do an InternalRedirect, this config is recalculated for the new path.

 Declaration
 ===========